CharlieQLe/course-assistant/docs/final.md

 • Successfully create a user through sign up\
 • Authentication is secure and bug free\
 • Successfully login a user\
-• User profile page allows for edits and is fully functional
+• User profile page allows for edits and is fully functional\
+• User can only access their data

 **Overall Polish           ___ / 10 pts**

-• Application is user friendly, appears professional, and functions well without bugs for optimal user experience\
+• Application is user friendly, professional, and functions without bugs for optimal user experience\
 • Application accomplishes most of what it set out to do in the design phase\
-• Navbar is functional to allow for easy navigation\
 • File names make sense, code is readable, linted, and commented

 **Homepage           ___ / 25 pts**